 The women enjoyed outings to beautiful panoramas in Frederick County and to schools, homes and churches that displayed art.
 This continues today with field trips to local and regional art museums and other venues that celebrate art in all its forms.

 The Frederick Art Club’s 120th anniversary celebration and exhibit in September 2017 included a retrospective collection of paintings, artifacts and other creative endeavors.
 At a private reception, members beautifully executed an artwork of blooms using colorful felt-tipped pens.
 One member speculated on when the club might have a program about the use and products of evolving 3-D pens, exploring what these techniques will do for art.
-While Miss Doub didn’t have a chance to consider these new techniques, she urged her students and club members to keep an open mind—and that is yet another strength of the Frederick Art Club.
+While Miss Doub didn’t have a chance to consider these new techniques, she urged her students and club members to keep an open mind—and that continues to be one of the club's strengths.